Interim Executive Director

-Julia holds a BA in Organizational Development, Psychology Minor from the University of Massachusetts, Amherst.
-She is currently pursuing a MA in Organizational Psychology from William James College.
+Julia holds a MA in Organizational Psychology from William James College and a BA in Organizational Development, Psychology Minor from the University of Massachusetts, Amherst.
 Julia has experience working in the fields of team building, consulting, and human services and brings her organizational and facilitation skills to MEDA.
 She is passionate about Positive Psychology, meditation, and holistic wellness and completed the Mindfulness Based Stress Reduction (MBSR) Program at UMass Medical School’s Center for Mindfulness.
-Julia believes in MEDA’s mission and is excited to support the team.
+Julia believes in MEDA’s mission and enjoys working with the team.

 (617) 558-1881 ext.
 23